 Planning your day out at Dunwich Heath

-We’ve adjusted how we open Dunwich Heath and changed access to some facilities, so please take a look at the information on this page to help you make the most of your visit.
-We look forward to welcoming you!
+We look forward to welcoming you to Dunwich Heath!
+Please take a look at the information on this page to help you plan and make the most of your visit.

 Before you visit